rakshithvk19/lottery/Notes/Blockchain notes.md

 7. MaxPriorityFeePerGas -->
 8. Data/ Transcation Input / init --> For normal value transfers, this field is typically empty.
 For contract calls, this field contains the input data required for the smart contract to execute specific functions.

+# Storage

+In Ethereum, a contract has three types of storage:

+1. Storage:
+   i.Persistant data storage --> contract’s long-term memory area that stores variables even after a function or a transaction is done executing. ii.A contract’s state variables (i.e. variables declared inside a contract, but not inside a function) are stored in the `storage` memory area. iii.
+In other programming environments, if we want to store data in the long term, we pawn this off to database or a file system, a smart contract’s code and data are both persisted together long-term on the blockchain. iv.Variables stored in storage are tamper proof via the cryptographic-sealing properties that blockchains give us.
+   v.
+Each contact gets its own `storage` which is PERSISTANT and READ-WRITE data into it. vi.
+Contracts can read and write into its own `storage` only. vii.
+A contract’s `storage` is divided up into 2²⁵⁶ slots of 32 bytes each and are referenced by indexes, starting at 0 and ending at 2²⁵⁶.
+2. Memory: Temporary data storage that exists during function execution and is erased after the function execution completes.
+3. Stack / Calldata:
+   i.
+Used to stored the arguments passed to a function, in a specific part of the memory. ii.
+Storage is read-only, so immutable and its much secure. iii.
+Accessing data from calldata is much more gas-efficient -- how? --> Since calldata is read-only and its content cannot be changed, operations on calldata tend to consume less gas than operations on other types of storage.
+   Note: Functions having `external` modifiers, automatically have their parameters stored as `calldata`. iv. external functions have their parameters stored in `calldata`. whats the advantage?
+   i. creates a standardized way to interact between different contracts in the blockchain. ii.since calldata is a readonly field, external contracts can use the data, without the worry of the parameters changing during execution and maintaining integrity.

 # Validator

 # Gas